• Facebook

 Frequently Asked Questions

-What is a Patient-Focused Drug Development (PFDD) meeting?
+What is an Externally Led Patient-Focused Drug Development (PFDD) meeting?

 Why should I participate in a PFDD meeting?